nataliaiwona/travel_management_app/README.md

 ## <a name="features"></a>Features

 Search for city to add pin to map (green: wish list, blue: want to go back, red: never going back).
 Edit and remove pin.
-User account registration not required.
+User account registration not required once deployed.
 <br/><br/><br/>

 Register or login to add a pin.